Osteoarthritis

 Causes and Risk Factors

-Osteoarthritis develops from a combination of physical stress, genetic factors, and age-related changes in joint tissues.
-Understanding the causes and risk factors can help identify the condition early and manage symptoms more effectively.
+Osteoarthritis develops from a combination of physical stress, genetic predisposition, and age-related changes in joint tissues.
+Understanding the causes and risk factors for osteoarthritis can help patients recognize early signs, seek timely evaluation, and begin appropriate treatment to manage symptoms effectively.

 Age and Wear Over Time